 Factorizing the different features; explaining the different methodologies without giving numbers.

-ANATOMICAL THRAPEUTICAL CLASSIFICATION
+ANATOMICAL THERAPEUTICAL CLASSIFICATION

-Anatomical Therapeutic Chemical (ATC) Classification System is a drug-related index that classifies within different levels the chemical group of each drug, where each drug may have several ATC codes but each drug it is exclusive for each ATC code (No more than one Drug per ATC code).
-It consists of 14 different anatomical groups, each of them reaching 5 different levels of differentiation.
+Anatomical Therapeutic Chemical (ATC) Classification System is a drug-related index that classifies within different levels the chemical group of each drug.
+Each drug may have several ATC codes but there is only one drug for each ATC code).
+It consists of 14 different anatomical groups, each of them reaching 4 different levels of differentiation: therapeutical, …, … and ….

 Different databases such as Drugbank and KEGG work with it, but the one that covers all the identifiers and is in charge of maintaining and updating it, is the World Health Organization (WHO).

-OVERVIEW OF DDI SOURCES
+Drug Interaction data

 We created a drug- drug interaction dataset using content from 15 openly available database resources.
-Many of them are continuously updating, but others are just fixed projects just one time updated.
+Many of them are continuously updating, but others are projects that are no longer maintained.
 A special mention to Ayvaz project [7], which already parsed some of these one-time databases that did not have specific identifiers but regular drug names.

 The method each database was extracted is mentioned below.
 Several kind of sources were met such as regular XML format files, REST APIs, or information on website that was downloaded directly from there.

+Each database contains specific information / features related to DDI pairs.
+From the 15 databases, we recollected five kinds of DDI features.
+Clinical significance feature associates to the DDI the level of change in the physiological effect of the drugs affected.
+Evidence level gives an estimation of how well documented is that DDI.
+Management options refers to how to proceed with the administration of the drug combination.
+Mechanism of action reflects the target/s involved due to the DDI.
+Side effect states the adverse reaction produced by the DDI.

+Clinical significance, evidence level, and management features were transformed to digits in order to characterize in a numerical scale the magnitude of that information for each DDI, which could be used in posterior exploratory analyses.

+Mechanism of action and Side effect features were also treated to be used in exploratory analyses.
+Mechanism of action output was restricted / formatted to a general vocabulary of actions easy to deal with.
+Side effect output was filtered to the ones that had MedDra identifiers.

 DRUGBANK